 Drinking water is one of the simplest, cheapest ways to prevent UTIs.
-Drinking a lot of water will result in more frequent urination, which helps flush bad bacteria out of the urinary tract (12).
-There is also evidence to back this up: one study of premenopausal women revealed that drinking more water decreases the chance of having a UTI by 48%.
-In an article for Medscape, Dr. John L. Brusch notes that, “If the urine appears any darker than a very pale yellow, this means not enough liquid is being ingested; increase the fluid intake” (9).
+Drinking a lot of water will result in more frequent urination, which helps flush bad bacteria out of the urinary tract.
+One study of premenopausal women revealed that drinking more water decreases the chance of having a UTI by 48%.
 Being well-hydrated has numerous other health benefits in addition to UTI prevention, and lacks side effects.

 Other Dietary Methods

-People may be more able to resist bacterial growth leading to UTIs if their urine has a high pH, and if they have higher levels of important metabolites formed in the gut.
-Diet can influence both urine pH and metabolite production.
-Calcium supplements and alkalizing agents can be used to raise urine pH, and foods that are high in antioxidants (examples include berries, tea, and dark chocolate) can help with metabolite production (18).
+People may better resist bacterial growth leading to UTIs if their urine has a high pH, and if they have higher levels of important metabolites formed in the gut.
+Diet can influence both of these.
+Calcium supplements and alkalizing agents can be used to raise urine pH, and foods that are high in antioxidants (examples include berries, tea, and dark chocolate) can help with metabolite production.

 Preventing UTIs Through Hygiene Practices

 Although people who practice good hygiene may still struggle with recurrent UTIs, there are certain hygiene-related precautions that can lower the risk.
-Dr. Brusch recommends the following:
+These precautions include: